mmellado/js4noobs/README.md

 jQuery is described on their website as a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

-In easier words, jQuery makes javascrip easier and faster to write javascript code while guaranteeing that it will work in all browsers.
+In easier words, jQuery makes javascript easier and faster to write javascript code while guaranteeing that it will work in all browsers.

 Now, understanding the basics of jQuery can be a little confusing, but once you understand how it works it becomes really straightforward.
 You can think of jQuery as an inception of functions.
 This is because we normally pass functions as parameters to other functions.
 These function parameters can also be called callback functions.
 We will go over some examples later on.